Agsu District: Geography

-Agsuchay begins to flow from Lahij Mountains.
+Agsuchay begins to flow from the Lahij Mountains.
 The middle flow of the rain is too deep, but it flows through a wide valley.
 The valley of the river loses its form beginning from Agsu city to the south.
 Here the river is used for irrigation of farming lands.

 There are 55 km road of republican importance through the district.
-37 km the road Baku-Shamakhi Yevlakh is a second categorical road, 18 km road Agsu-Kurdamir-Bahramtepe is the third categorical road.
+37 km the road Baku-Shamakhi Yevlakh is a second categorical road, 18 km road Agsu-Kurdamir-Bahramtepe road is the third categorical road.

 Population

 The population is 98.92% Azerbaijani and 1.08% Lezgin, Turkish and other.
-Of the population, 25.7% lives in the city and 74.3% lives in villages.
+Of the population, 25.7% live in the city and 74.3% live in villages.
 The population is 49.1% male and 50.9% female.

 The district has 2,068 IDPs and refugees, with most of them coming from Armenia, Uzbekistan and the Armenian-occupied territories surrounding Nagorno-Karabakh.

 According to the State Statistics Committee, as of 2018, the population of city recorded 79,200 persons, which increased by 16,100 persons (about 25.5 percent) from 63,100 persons in 2000.
 Of the total population, 39,800 are men and 39,400 are women.
 More than 27.3 percent of the population (about 21,700 persons) consists of young people and teenagers aged 14–29.